A lot or a little?

 What parents need to know

-Parents need to know that this show's quick-witted humor often includes innuendoes about sex, alcohol, and drugs, which are handled with an implied "wink, wink" philosophy that makes them seem harmless.
+Parents need to know that Just Shoot Me's quick-witted humor often includes innuendoes about sex, alcohol, and drugs, which are handled with an implied "wink, wink" philosophy that makes them seem harmless.
 The show rarely tackles controversial subjects -- instead mining the characters' workplace relationships for storylines -- but its crass humor and mature content should keep it off kids' watch list.
 Even when it does touch on something more serious (eating disorders, emotional problems, etc.), it's all played for humor.

 What's the story?